 email@example.com | 01484 478229

-Christine began her with career with twelve years of teaching in community, further and adult education.
+Christine began her career teaching with twelve years in community, further and adult education, including work for the WEA and teaching University extra-mural classes.
 During this time she developed Access to HE provision, community-based courses for adults and Women's Studies courses.

 Prior to taking up the post of Dean at Huddersfield she was Head of Education and Humanities at Sheffield Hallam University.

 Christine's contribution to academia has been rewarded with a Teaching Fellowship Award 2010.
 This is the most prestigious award for excellence in higher education teaching and support for learning.

 She has particular interests in the transformative potential of literature and cultural studies in education and this has been the main focus of her research.
 Her early work concentrated on the use of popular romantic fiction and teen fiction.
 She co-authored a book for Routledge on the representation of education and educators in popular fiction, and has just completed a chapter on the transformative power of film and fiction for the Handbook of Transformative Learning, edited by Edward Taylor and Patricia Cranton and published by Jossey Bass and a journal article on fiction, empathy and lifelong learning.
 She is currently working with Professor Patricia Gouthro from Mount St Vincent University on an analysis of the use of the arts in professional education.
 She continues to be interested in young adult fiction and has just completed a paper on The Twilight Saga as a form of public pedagogy for girls.